ClusterM/uconsole-keyboard/README.md

 - **Fn + X** (the X button in the gamepad section) now triggers a **bootloader jump** for easy firmware updates.
 The `make flash` command will wait for you to manually enter DFU mode using this combination.

+## How to change key bindings

+You can configure all key bindings, key combinations, and behaviors in the `Core/Src/keymaps.c` file.

 ## Building

 Simply use `make`: